5 Reasons Why Your Dog Scratching Harness – How to stop it?

 In many cases, dogs scratch at their harnesses because they have a negative association with them.

-Whatever the reason, it’s important to take some time to assess the situation and figure out how to best help your dog feel more comfortable in their harness.
+Whatever the reason, it’s essential to take some time to assess the situation and figure out how to help your dog best feel more comfortable in its harness.

 With time and compassion, you may assist your dog in overcoming its phobia so it can go on walks and engage in other activities.